jcurry/ZenPacks.skills1st.WinSnmp/README.rst

 ============================================================================
-ZenPack to manage SNMP devices using SNMP using the Python Collector ZenPack
+ZenPack to manage SNMP devices using the Python Collector ZenPack
 ============================================================================

 Description